1 of 20

 4. Fill in the hostnames you want to use the challenge on and click the Add Domain button.

-5. Save the site-key and the secret key to configure the Azion’s solution.
+4. Save the site key and the secret key to configure Azion’s integration as explained in the next sections.

 1. On the Products menu, select Edge Firewall in the SECURE section.